Frequently Asked Questions

 Is the Edge a resort?
 Can I rent a cabin or purchase room & board?

 The Edge is a Retreat Centre, which is different from a resort in many key ways.
-The main thing we offer is Experiences: a variety of different programs are available, all with meals & accommodation included.
+The main focus of what we specialize in offering are Experiences: a variety of different programs are available, all with meals & accommodation included.

 We hope your stay at the Edge is like a visit to the home of a friend; a friend who lives on a lake in the forest, tends a great garden, cooks with passion, truly cares about the environment and wants to introduce you to all the things they love about life in this corner of paradise at Kawawaymog Lake, Algonquin Park.
 Welcome Home.